mpi2/impc_stats_pipeline/annotation_pipeline/README.md

 In the `mp_chooser.json` file each MP term can have different levels:
 - Ontology term levels: ABNORMAL, INCREASED, DECREASED.
-- Sex levels: FEMALE, MALE and UNSPECIFIED.
+- Sex levels: FEMALE, MALE, UNSPECIFIED.

+*Note:* Sex-specific MP terms, e.g. those with FEMALE and MALE sex levels, and UNSPECIFIED, are never encountered together for the same parameter.
+In other words, it is either a FEMALE/MALE term or an UNSPECIFIED term available in the `mp_chooser.json` file.

 MP term assignment logic can be seen below: